OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 A method to detect statistical deviation is to train models on random selections of the training dataset and then feed each training sample to those models and compare results.

+This control can only be applied during training and therefore not to an already trained model.

 Links to standards:

 - ISO/IEC 5259 series on Data quality for analytics and ML.
 Gap: covers this control minimally. in light of the particularity - the standard does not mention approaches to detect malicious changes (including detecting statistical deviations).
 Nevertheless, standard data quality control helps to detect malicious changes that violate data quality rules.